 Dec 10, 2010

-Many colleges and universities offer multidisciplinary studies programs for students to design a major that suits their educational and career needs.
-Continue reading to learn about multidisciplinary studies degree programs and job options available to graduates.
+Many colleges and universities offer multidisciplinary studies programs for students who want to design a major that suits their particular educational and career needs.
+There are many multidisciplinary studies degree programs and several job options suited to graduates.

-Multidisciplinary studies programs are not a pre-determined course of study like most degree programs, but instead consist of a unique combination of courses chosen by a student based upon his or her specific educational and career interests.
+Multidisciplinary studies programs do not involve a pre-determined set of courses like most degree programs, but instead consist of a unique combination of courses chosen by a student based upon his or her specific educational and career interests.
 Students may pursue these programs at the associate's, bachelor's and master's degree levels.

 Choosing Multidisciplinary Studies